WebstaurantStore / Food Service Resources / Smallwares / Types of Saucepans

 Stainless Steel Saucepans

-Stainless steel pans also have that standard silver color while adding extra durability and weight that aluminum pans simply can't compete with.
+Just like aluminum, stainless steel saucepans also have that standard silver color while adding extra durability and weight that aluminum pans simply can't compete with.

 Pros